bbc/waveform-data.js/README.md

 - [audiowaveform](https://github.com/bbcrd/audiowaveform): C++ program that generates waveform data files from MP3 or WAV format audio.
 - [audio_waveform-ruby](https://github.com/bbcrd/audio_waveform-ruby): A Ruby gem that can read and write waveform data files.
-- **waveform-data-.js**: JavaScript library that provides access to precomputed waveform data files, or can generate waveform data using the Web Audio API.
+- **waveform-data.js**: JavaScript library that provides access to precomputed waveform data files, or can generate waveform data using the Web Audio API.
 - [peaks.js](https://github.com/bbcrd/peaks.js): JavaScript UI component for interacting with waveforms.

-We use these projects in daily applications such as [BBC Radio Archive](http://worldservice.prototyping.bbc.co.uk) and __browser editing and sharing__ tools for BBC content editors.
+We use these projects daily in applications such as [BBC Radio Archive](http://worldservice.prototyping.bbc.co.uk) and __browser editing and sharing__ tools for BBC content editors.

 ![Example of what it helps to build](waveform-example.png)